-Sugar is one topic that causes a lot of confusion.
-We know that eating too much isn't good for us but what about the sugars naturally present in foods like fruit?
+Sugar is a topic that causes a lot of confusion.
+We know that eating too much isn’t good for us.
+But what about the sugars naturally present in foods like fruit?
 If we want to stay healthy and maintain our ideal weight, can natural sugars form part of our diet?

 However, nutritionally speaking, you can’t compare cake and a banana.
 Cakes, along with other foods containing a lot of added sugar, are often highly processed, contain other undesirable ingredients and have very little nutritional value.
 On the other hand, a banana provides essential nutrients such as vitamins, minerals and fibre.

 On the other hand, for most healthy people, a moderate amount of natural sugars can form part of a healthy diet.
 The main source of natural sugar in our diet is fruit.
-As a general rule, I advise eating up to two portions of fruit per day, with meals.
+As a general rule, we advise eating a maximum of two portions of fruit per day, with meals.
 Eating natural sugars alongside sources of protein will help slow their breakdown into simple sugars, minimising their impact on your blood sugar levels.

 HOW TO AVOID EATING TOO MUCH NATURAL SUGAR

 - Beware of fruit juices and dried fruits which are particularly high in sugar and should only be consumed occasionally as a treat.

 - Avoid syrups such as agave, brown rice syrup and maple syrup.
 Though these are often marketed as natural sugars, there’s really very little difference between them and Golden Syrup, nutritionally speaking.

 - Avoid ‘natural’ snack bars that are made from predominantly dried fruit.